PIA (Private Internet Access) review (2019) – A Well-secured, Low-priced Service

 Conclusion speed PIA

 - The results of the speed tests were mixed, with some good results for our local PIA servers and some lesser results for the US servers

-- In practice, the internet speeds don’t, or hardly, decrease when browsing, streaming or downloading
+- During day-to-day use, the internet speeds don’t, or hardly, decrease when browsing, streaming or downloading

 Logging and privacy